-WATCH/SHARE THIS 2-MIN VIDEO ABOUT OUR NEW TORAH
+WATCH THIS 2-MIN VIDEO ABOUT THE CREATION OF OUR NEW TORAH

 Contributing to the writing of a Torah is a sacred opportunity and for many, a once in a lifetime moment.
 We invite you to name sections and parts of the Torah in honor of your loved ones.
 We would be happy to work with you to find the right dedication for your family.
 Please email Rabbi Darren Levine to speak about the creative ways to dedicate your section of Torah.
 Some suggestions:

 - * In memory of parents and grandparents